Introduction

 How to import the Corgi Engine in your project?

-1. Create a new project from Unity Hub, pick the latest stable version of Unity as your Unity version, and 2D or 3D as the Template
+- Create a new empty project using 2D or 3D as the Template

 How to import the Corgi Engine in a URP project?